 - Tissue and bone loss in the jaw, which is a possible long-term side effect of radiation therapy to the head and neck

-- Physical changes to the mouth, jaw, or tongue as a result of surgery
+- Physical changes to the mouth, jaw, or tongue from surgery

 - The inability to wear dentures because of pain or swelling in the mouth or gums

-Relieving side effects—also called symptom management, palliative care, or supportive care—is an important part of cancer care and treatment.
+Relieving side effects, also called symptom management, palliative care, or supportive care, is an important part of cancer care and treatment.
 Talk with your health care team about any symptoms you experience, including any new symptoms or a change in symptoms, especially because chewing problems interfere with eating.
+Before starting cancer treatment, it’s important to visit your dentist to find and correct any issues with your teeth and/or mouth that might affect your ability to eat.
+If your cancer treatment plan includes surgery on your jaw, you’ll want to talk with your doctor about the options that are available to help you maintain your ability to eat.

-To learn how to chew more easily, especially if surgery has changed the structure of your mouth or tongue, you may see a speech therapist (a professional who specializes in helping people use the muscles in the mouth and throat).
-You may also want to visit a dentist, who will evaluate tooth or gum pain or denture problems that are causing difficulty chewing and provide treatment to help prevent future problems.
-You may receive a prescription for a special fluoride gel or mouth rinse to help prevent tooth decay or gum disease.
+To learn how to chew more easily, especially if surgery has changed the structure of your mouth or tongue, you may need to see a speech therapist.
+A speech therapist is a professional who specializes in helping people use the muscles in the mouth and throat.
+You may also want to continue visiting a dentist, so that tooth, gum pain, or denture problems can be treated and to avoid more complex dental problems.
+If radiation is part of your treatment plan, a special fluoride gel or mouth rinse to help prevent tooth decay or gum disease is usually recommended.
 Taking good care of your teeth and mouth with proper brushing and flossing will also help prevent dental problems.

 In addition, your doctor or dentist may prescribe medications to reduce pain and inflammation.
 Some pain medications are mouth rinses used directly before eating.
 People with mouth infections, such as a fungal infection like thrush, may be given medication to treat the infection.

-Chewing problems caused by jaw pain and stiffness are usually treated with muscle relaxants, physical therapy (such as massage, jaw exercises, or moist heat), or in some cases, surgery.
+Chewing problems caused by jaw pain and stiffness are usually treated with muscle relaxants and physical therapy that may involve massage, jaw exercises, and moist heat.
+Rarely, surgery may be recommended.

 Diet and eating tips